nhinguyen12345/MagicTheGathering-repo/README.md

 # MagicTheGathering-repo
-Java application for managing cards in Magic The Gathering Card Game
+Java application for managing cards in Magic The Gathering Card Game (+SQL Database)